ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 # Git and GitHub

+Git is the version control system.
+Conceived and developed under Linus Torvalds.
+GitHub makes it a truly distributed version control for individuals and open source projects.
+In addition to version control, GitHub adds features such as gh pages (a web server), issue management and collaboration.
+There are number of GUI applications to bring git and GitHub though it shines on the command line.
+Fugitive plugin in vim, extends git features effortlessly into the editor. .

+I moved my  blog last year from blogger to GitHub and there is no going back.

-I publish my blog on the GitHub.
-Ever since I figured out 'fugitive' plugin for vim , my use of git commands in shell has gone down.
-Still some times, I use following basic commands.
-As long as you are not working collaboratively on thousands of lines of code, these basic commands are good enough.
+Both git and GitHub have bit of learning curve but as you are not working collaboratively on thousands of lines of code, these basic commands are good enough.
+At least to get you started.
+The best place to start your deep dive is [GitHub Help](https://help.github.com/)

-	- git clone - to clone a repo on my machine .
+	- git clone - to clone a repo on to my machine (typically from GitHub).
 It will automatically create a directory for the repo.
-	- git add - to stage the chnages to exiting posts or new posts.
+	- git add - to stage the modified or new files
 	- git commit - to commit the changes
 	- git push - to publish the changes to git hub.
-	- git checkout - What if yoou messed out a file but the last commited copy is good. git checkout the last saved file.
+	- git checkout - What if you messed up a file but the last commited copy is good. git checkout the last saved file.
 	- git rm - remove a file from the git repository. useful to remove the back up files.

 # Terminal Multiplexer.